-In 2012, Ann Arbor City Council adopted the city's first Climate Action Plan.
-This plan set goals to reduce communitywide greenhouse gas (GHG) emissions 25% by 2025 and 90% by 2050.
+In 2012, Ann Arbor City Council adopted the city's first Climate Action Plan (CAP), made possible by a generous Pollution Prevention Grant from the Michigan Department of Environmental Quality.
+The plan set goals to reduce communitywide greenhouse gas (GHG) emissions 25% by 2025 and 90% by 2050.
 The Energy Office is developing tools and programs to help reach these goals.

 Energy Saving Tips at a2energy.org - new and updated information on improving energy efficiency for our community's homeowners, businesses, renters, and landlords

 Climate Action Planning – efforts to reduce greenhouse gas emissions communitywide

 Renewable Energy – projects and programs that increase sustainable energy use communitywide